derilous/property-finder-e2e/README.md

 #### Cypress UI

-Run the command: `yarn open` to open Cypress in the browser window Configure Cypress upon first start and select `run all tests` in the e2e window.
+Run the command: `yarn open` to open Cypress in the browser window.

+Configure Cypress upon first start and select `run all tests` in the e2e window.

 > Additional Information: